- Intuitive user interface (beginner friendly)

 At first glance, Beaver Builder might seem like one of the more expensive options on the market, but it’s not entirely true.

-Even with Beaver Builder’s lowest plan ($99), you’re allowed you to install the plugin on unlimited sites, with complete access to all the plugins modules and templates.
+Even with Beaver Builder’s lowest plan ($99), you’re allowed to install the plugin on unlimited sites, with complete access to all the plugins modules and templates.

 (You can continue to use Beaver Builder after 1 year, but you just don’t get updates and support without renewal.)